Rights of Employees

 Our New Jersey executive compensation attorneys can help you try to negotiate a contract that does not include these onerous restrictive covenants.
 Even if your company will not agree to remove the restrictive covenants from your employment agreement, we can try to limit their applicability, duration and scope.
 Similarly, if necessary, we can represent you in a lawsuit in which your previous employer claims you breached a restrictive covenant.

-If you need help negotiating an employment contract in New York or New Jersey, we can help.
+If you need help negotiating an employment contract or with a dispute relating to one in New York or New Jersey, we can help.
 Please feel free to contact us online or call us at (201) 777-2250 to schedule a meeting with one of our New Jersey executive compensation lawyers.